equeumco/bot-freqtrade-equeum/README.md

 We provide base strategy file, which contains all needed methods to populate equeum data both in live and backtesting modes.

-To add these capabilities to your existing strategy, just copy file `EqueumBase.py` into your strategy folder and inherit your strategy from it:
+To add these capabilities to your existing strategy, just copy file `EqueumBase.py` into your strategy folder and inherit your strategy from `EqueumBaseStrategy` class:
 ```py
 class MyAwesomeStrategy(EqueumBaseStrategy):
 ```

+# Additinal commands

-### How to download data with Docker for signle coin:
+## How to download data with Docker for single coin

 ```
 docker compose run freqtrade download-data \